henrik/octopress/source/_posts/2015-01-13-exception-class.markdown

 This is how I decide:

 * If other parts of my code want to rescue this exception (e.g. to show a "parse error" message), I define a class.
 Because rescuing *all* exceptions is dangerous, and rescuing by class beats rescuing by message (easier, less fragile).
-* If I'm writing a library for other parties, I define a class.
-I can't rule out that others may want to rescue it.
+* If I'm writing a library for other parties, I usually define a class, if there's any chance that they may want to rescue that specific error type.
 * Otherwise – with exceptions in my own code that I don't expect to rescue – I just raise a string.
 E.g. if parsing *should* never fail but I want an exception logged if it does anyway.
 Raising a string is less code and it's easier to phrase clearly ([perhaps with documentation URLs](/2014/05/exceptions-with-documentation-urls/)) as a string than as a class name.
 Coming up with a good class name is harder.

 You could raise a custom class with a message string, of course, to get the clear phrasing, but that still means adding a class you don't need.